 Tricky case of creating icons for small interfaces, written by our design team.

 Icons are vital for interfaces.
 They talk to you in the universal language, point in the right direction, and present product features to the user.
 In the age of IoT and wearable gadgets, some interfaces became tiny: kettles, electric toothbrushes, watches, and even cigarettes — they all need icons.
-But how to make them work in such a small size?
+But how can they work in such a small size?

 Let’s draw a “time” icon and use it as an example.